The Best Way to Navigate HFSS Legislation

 The Case for Reformulation

 Reformulation is a great option depending on whether a product can actually benefit from a reduction in HFSS content, without suffering a loss of quality.
-Many consumers also believe reformulation is the best way forward as opposed to other techniques, as discovered in Vypr research (download our free HFSS Legislation Guide to see the result summaries).

 The next best option consumers voted for was making portions smaller, a viable option for those products that would suffer from reducing fat sugar and salt content.
 This would have to be done carefully though, again depending on the product, as consumers that are loyal to brands might not actually want this.